Amendments

 Effective Date of 2008 Amendment

-Pub.
-L. 110–417, [div.
+[Pub.
+L. 110–417], [div.
 A], title IX, § 941(a)(2), Oct.
-14, 2008, 122 Stat.
-4576, provided that: “The amendment made by paragraph (1) [amending this section] shall take effect on October 1, 2008, and shall apply with respect to programs and activities under [former] section 184 of title 10, United States Code (as so amended) [now 10 U.S.C.
+14, 2008, [122 Stat.
+4576], provided that: “The amendment made by paragraph (1) [amending this section] shall take effect on October 1, 2008, and shall apply with respect to programs and activities under [former] section 184 of title 10, United States Code (as so amended) [now 10 U.S.C.
 342], that begin on or after that date.”

 Consortium To Study Irregular Warfare

-Pub.
+[Pub.
 L. 117–81, div.
-A, title II, § 222, Dec.
-27, 2021, 135 Stat.
-1600, provided that:
+A, title II, § 222], Dec.
+27, 2021, [135 Stat.
+1600], provided that:“(a)

 Establishment.—